Tiendil/tiendil-org-content/content/posts/2024-04-10-procedural-headlines-for-news-without-text-generation/en.md

 ## Problems

 A massive flow of news will pass through the player.
-I expect 5-10 news per "game day" and possibly a couple of thousand per game session.
+I expect 5-10 news per "game day" and possibly a couple thousand per game session.

 Therefore, a lot of problems arise.